DigiNode-Tools/diginode-tools/README.md

 ### What are DigiNode Tools?
 DigiNode Tools are a suite of linux scripts that make it easy to setup, monitor and manage your DigiNode from the linux command line.

+For more information, visit: https://diginode.digibyte.help (website coming soon)

 ### What do I need to run a DigiNode?
 You can run DigiNode Tools on most Debian and Ubuntu systems.
 The recommended setup for this is a **Raspberry Pi 4 8Gb** running **Raspberry Pi OS Lite 64-bit**.

-A complete list of recommended hardware is available [here](docs/suggested_hardware.md).
+If you want to build your own DigiNode, a complete list of suggested hardware is available [here](docs/suggested_hardware.md).

-For more information, visit: https://diginode.digibyte.help (website coming soon)

 ## DigiNode Setup